ChennaiNerd/chennainerd.github.com/source/_posts/2014-03-31-want-to-automate-things-have-a-glance-on-sikuli.markdown

 ---
 layout: post
 title: "Want to automate things?
-Have a glance on Sikuli"
+Have a glance on Sikuli!"
 date: 2014-03-31 15:14:47 +0530
 comments: true
 categories: